openharmony/docs/en/application-dev/quick-start/arkts-new-makeObserved.md

   - Object in a third-party package defined by class is unobservable.
 You cannot manually add the @Trace tag to the attributes to be observed in the class, so **makeObserved** can be used to make this object observable.

   - The member property of the current class cannot be modified.
-This is because @Trace will dynamically modifie the class property when it observes.
+This is because @Trace will dynamically change the class property when it observes.
 But this behavior is not allowed in the @Sendable decorated class, therefore, you can use **makeObserved** instead.

   - Anonymous object returned by API or JSON.parse does not have a class declaration.
 In this scenario, you cannot use @Trace to mark that the current attribute, therefore, **makeObserved** can be used instead.